 The film, based off the famous, live musical, begins with a poor milkman, named Tevye.
-He narrates to the audience about his life, people, their traditions, and culture.
+He narrates to the audience about the fiddler on the roof and why he stays up there.
+Then he talks about his life, people, their traditions, and culture.

 Different shots of multiple settings, show up every second.
 The majority take place inside the synagogue.
 They include Hebrew letters, a menorah, and other parts of the interior.